 It is absolutely a good thing that the people you work with understand that communication sharing needs to be deliberate.
 It can, however, be a little overwhelming when the only deliberate communication tool being used is the meeting.

 Does every interaction in a remote work environment need to be a formal meeting?

 I don’t know if you are anything like me, but when there is a void of information, I tend to make assumptions and make up stories to explain that void.
 I’ve seen the same thing in many of my coaching clients.

-For example, the other week, I sent an email to a valued colleague of mine.
-I rely on this colleague for guidance, reality checks, feedback… all very important things.
+For example, I sent an email to a valued colleague the other week.
+I rely on this colleague for guidance, reality checks, and feedback… all very important things.
 He is always so responsive to me.
 When we talk to each other on the phone, we always end the call energized and full of ideas.
 But, the other week, I sent an email to touch base and ask a question.
 Crickets.

 It didn’t take long for my brain to start creating stories to explain the change.
-Boy oh boy, every self-doubt I had hidden in my brain made its way out into the reasons my friend wasn’t responding to my message.
+Boy, oh boy, every self-doubt I had hidden in my brain made its way out into why my friend wasn’t responding to my message.